Role

 We interviewed three students that had varying levels of streaming service usage.
 The goal was to get a range to cover multiple use-cases.
 I took notes and asked follow up questions whiles my teammate moderated.

 We placed personas in context scenarios to understand how they may use an app like Spotter, and what requirements they may have for its functionality.
-We identified these four:
+We identified these four needs:

 Find a specific movie or show and where it can be streamed